RTEMS/rtems-docs/c_user/partition_manager.rst

 allocated and deallocated... index:: buffers, definition

 Partitions are managed and maintained as a list of buffers.
-Buffers are obtained from the front of the partition’s free buffer chain and returned to the rear of the same chain.
+Buffers are obtained from the front of the partition's free buffer chain and returned to the rear of the same chain.
 When a buffer is on the free buffer chain, RTEMS uses two pointers of memory from each buffer as the free buffer chain.